Cube moves for $s$-embeddings and $\alpha$-realizations: Definitions

+The fact that $G^{\diamond}$ is embedded in the plane implies that the $\alpha$-quads corresponding to internal faces are proper.
 In particular, for embedded graphs, edges cannot collapse to a point, two distinct edges cannot meet outside of their endpoints, faces have non-empty interiors and two distinct faces have disjoint interiors.
 This setting is the one preferred for the study of statistical mechanical models such as spanning trees and the Ising model.
 However, in the more general setting we consider, we need to allow drawings of graphs that are not necessarily embeddings.

 \begin{definition} Let $\alpha \in \overline{\R}$.
 An \emph{$\alpha$-realization} of $G$ is defined to be any map from the vertices of $G^{\diamond}$ to the plane such that every face of $G^{\diamond}$ is mapped to an $\alpha$-quad. \end{definition}